$0 Oregon Foster Care Quick-Start Checklist

 The advantage of doing that with a guide in hand is that you know what to ask, you have already addressed the standard rural items, and your conversation with the certifier is focused on the non-standard elements of your specific property rather than starting from zero.

 Oregon's foster care system needs more certified resource families, particularly in rural areas where placements are harder to make because of geographic distance.
-The state had 4,577 children in foster care in 2024, with a 12% increase in new entries driven significantly by substance use cases.
+The research reports 4,577 children in foster care and a 12% increase in new entries; it also reports parent or caregiver substance use as a factor in nearly 40% of child abuse reports.
 Rural families who can navigate the geography-specific requirements and RAFT logistics are exactly the resource the system needs most.
 The preparation gap for rural applicants is real — but it is addressable.

 Frequently Asked Questions